What type of equine insurance should you buy?

 Purchasing equine insurance requires an honest assessment of your horse’s value and your budget.
 Additionally, are you buying equine insurance for peace of mind?
 Or are you price shopping equine insurance looking for the best price?

 Undeniably, there is a wide range of insurance companies.
 Each has its own policies and procedures.
-As a horse owner, it is important that you are familiar with the types of equine insurance policies so you understand what you are buying.
+As a horse owner, it is important that you’re familiar with the types of equine insurance policies.
+Additionally, take the time to understand what you are buying.

 As a result, when considering purchasing equine mortality insurance you may come across different terms related to your horse’s value.
 These include “agreed value” and “actual cash value” (fair market value).